-9 Top-Rated Hikes in Yosemite National Park
+11 Top-Rated Hikes in Yosemite National Park

 Famed for its waterfalls and granite walls, Yosemite National Park is home to some of the most iconic natural wonders in America.
 For hikers, this World Heritage Site is a playground of unparalleled proportion and perfect for all levels of ability.

-Yosemite Valley is open year-round for hiking, and trails here, particularly the shortest, are almost always busy.
+Yosemite Valley is open year-round for hiking, although some areas are inaccessible in winter.
+Trails here, particularly the shortest, are almost always busy.
 From late spring until fall, the hikes along Tioga Road and Glacier Point Road are open and take some of the pressure off the hiking trails in the valley.

-1 Yosemite Falls Trail
+1. Yosemite Falls Trail